tf2pickup-pl/docs.tf2pickup.pl/docs/faq.md

 #### Do I need to rent a server for hosting pickups?

 There are a few [components](docs/components-introduction) that need to run somewhere, so yes, you need a server for that.
+You can utilize [serveme.tf](https://serveme.tf) service in order to rent server for your pickup games automatically in case you do not require custom plugins for your gamemode.

 ---